-Real Milk Paint is a unique and versatile formula that adheres well to untreated wood, drywall, stone, unsealed brick, concrete, and plaster.
+Milk paint is a unique and versatile formula that adheres well to untreated wood, drywall, stone, unsealed brick, concrete, and plaster.

-Beat the winter blues by getting creative with indoor milk paint projects.
+Beat the winter blues by getting creative with indoor milk paint on brick projects.

 1. Painted Brick Fireplace

-Is your old brown brick fireplace looking tired and dated?
+Is your dated brick fireplace looking tired and old?
 Winter is the perfect time to spruce up your hearth to be enjoyed for the remainder of the season.
 A popular look is to paint the bricks white or to create a whitewashed effect which still shows a bit of the original color and texture.

-The key to painting a fireplace is to clean, clean and then clean some more.
+The key to painting your own fireplace with milk paint is to clean, clean and then clean some more.
 As old fireplaces are prone to soot build-up, it’s important to remove dirt and soot with a wire scrub brush.
 You may need to use a heavy duty cleaner such as TSP (trisodium phosphate).
 Cover your work space and tape off areas you don’t want painted.

-To create a whitewashed effect, simply add more water to the milk paint.
-Apply three coats of paint for a solid white fireplace; one or two coats should suffice for a whitewashed look.
+If you want to whitewash brick, simply add more water to the milk paint.
+Apply three coats with a paint brush for a solid white fireplace; one or two coats should suffice for a whitewashed look.

 2. Charming Kitchen Hutch